On-street parking is available nearby.

 The museum has steps, but step-free access is possible via a ramp, please ask a steward for assistance.

-St Andrews Cathedral is mainly at ground level, though there are steps and raised thresholds throughout the grounds.
+St Andrews Cathedral is mainly on ground level, though there are steps and raised thresholds throughout the grounds.
 Many gravestones and other trip hazards surround the main walkways.

 Entry to St Rule’s Tower is through a narrow turnstile (48cm) that requires a token which is included in the admission price.
 A narrow (69cm) and uneven spiral staircase leads to the top.